Lower School: Kindergarten through Grade 3

 - Science taught in the science lab stresses inquiry-based learning, and includes topics in life, environmental, physical, earth, and natural sciences.
 The campus nature trail and pond provide hands-on learning opportunities for exploring native plants and animals.

-- The French program introduces core vocabulary and skills while promoting each child’s development as a language learner.
+- The French and Spanish program introduces core vocabulary and skills while promoting each child’s development as a language learner.